 - Research Computing has been proposed as another topic in Stack Exchange, and is currently in the development process.
 By participating now, you can help shape how it goes forward!

-- The term “Research Software Engineering” is gaining greater recognition as describing a job or career path for many interesting in scientific software, and there is a growing community of RSE organizations around the world.
+- The term “Research Software Engineering” is gaining greater recognition as describing a job or career path for many interesting in scientific software, and there is a growing community of RSE organizations around the world, including a developing US-RSE organization.

 - The UK Software Sustainability Institute has been at this longer than IDEAS and has many great resources.